-In developing this Intended Use Plan the Department has used the actual FY-24 Title VI Clean Water SRF appropriations of \$844,024,733 and FY'24 BIL/IIJA Supplemental General appropriation of \$2,403,000,000, based on EPA's allotment notification.
+In developing this Intended Use Plan the Department has used the actual FY-25 Title VI Clean Water SRF appropriations of \$1,638,861,000 and FY-25 IIJA Supplemental General appropriation of \$2,603,000,000, based on EPA's allotment notification.

-MDEQ has historically utilized the "standard" cash draw ratio of 83.3% federal funds and 16.7% state funds but has recently implemented the alternate approach outlined in 40CFR35.3155(d)(5)(ii) where the entire amount of the required state match will be disbursed on eligible loan projects before any associated capitalization grant funds are drawn; then, the Federal proportional share drawn from the capitalization grant will be 100%.
-This approach is being applied, not only to FY24 and after capitalization grants, but also, retroactively, to all prior capitalization grants that remain open and any associated match.
+MDEQ has historically utilized the "standard" cash draw ratio of 83.3% federal funds and 16.7% state funds but in FY-24 implemented the alternate approach outlined in 40CFR35.3155(d)(5)(ii) where the entire amount of the required state match will be disbursed on eligible loan projects before any associated capitalization grant funds are drawn; then, the Federal proportional share drawn from the capitalization grant will be 100%.
+This approach is being applied, not only to FY-24 and after capitalization grants, but also, retroactively, to all prior capitalization grants that remain open and any associated match.